. . . Even if you’re not a decorator-type person. (Like me.)

 Are you still working on Christmas?
 It’s okay.
 I am, too.
 Here are two things I’ve got available on my blog right now, that make wonderful gifts:

-My Coon Creek Herbs: I’ve got a 3-tin set of dried herbs mixes, (with a freebie tin of Sandman herbal tea thrown in, for good measure!) ready to purchase for your own kitchen or the kitchen of your favorite aunt/piano teacher/sister-who-lives-in-another-state.
+My Coon Creek Herbs: I’ve got a 3-tin set of dried herbs mixes, ready to purchase for your own kitchen or the kitchen of your favorite aunt/piano teacher/sister-who-lives-in-another-state.

 My Dad is still staying out of trouble by making these gorgeous French rolling pins for me.
 I’ve got luscious walnut ones, daily use maple pins, and many more.
 Check them out!
 I can get one in the mail on the way to you in about two shakes of a lamb’s tail!